mahimaarora2208/Autonomous-ArUco-Marker-Detection/README.md

 # Autonomous-ArUco-Marker-Detection
-This project implements autonomous detection of three ArUco markers placed in the Gazebo environment using turtlebot3
+This project implements autonomous detection of three ArUco markers placed in the Gazebo environment using turtlebot3 and ROS.